 Have you ever had a sales conversation that’s gone like a dream?
 Maybe you’ve hit it off from the get-go, found out you share the same sense of humour, the buyer just clicks with everything you say and suddenly you find yourself signing off on a very valuable deal.

 Unfortunately, it’s not always like that (but wouldn’t that be great?).
 With precious little time in the boardroom to make that all-important last impression, sales conversations can be tricky at the best of times.

 There’s always the risk of talking too much, giving buyer’s the impression you don’t understand their industry, needs or challenges – or you could go the other way, and put too much emphasis on questioning the buyer, making them feel too ‘on the spot’.

-Here at POPcomms, we specialise in developing interactive sales tools which can give you the edge over your competition – but more importantly, establish meaningful conversations that are mutually beneficial for both you and the buyer.
+Here at POP, we specialise in developing interactive sales experiences which can give you the edge over your competition – but more importantly, establish meaningful conversations that are mutually beneficial for both you and the buyer.

 1. Provide helpful content for each stage of their journey

 Buyer behaviour has changed in recent years.
 Now more than ever, you’ll find that buyers like to do their own research before they even get in touch with you.
 In return, you should ideally be there to provide helpful, valuable content that helps to answer their questions and manage their expectations at every turn.

 If you do that, and the buyer then gets in touch with you for a face-to-face meeting, there’s every chance that your face-to-face meeting will go incredibly smoothly.
 After all, they’ll ideally have at least a rough idea of your prices, timescales, and how your products or solutions work.